Hny0305Lin/fork_orangemix/README.md

 - _half : SFW ～ NSFW👄
 - unlabeled : SFW ～ HARDCORE ～🤯  ex)AbyssOrangeMix, BloodOrangeMix...etc

+▼Hash (SHA256)

+- ElyOrangeMix [6b508e59]

+### ElyOrangeMix

+▼?
+Elysium_Anime_V2 + NAI + Gape.
+This is a merge model that improves on the Elysium_Anime_V2, where NSFW representation is not good.
+It can produce SFW, NSFW, and any other type of artwork, while retaining the Elysium's three-dimensional, thickly painted style.

 ▼Use Models

 1. Elysium_Anime_V2 [6b508e59]